Lumberton Police Department, North Carolina

 Master Police Officer Jeremiah Goodson was shot and killed as he and another officer attempted to arrest a man at a local gas station in the 5000 block of Fayetteville Road.

 Officer Goodson, who was off duty, was at the gas station and recognized the subject as being wanted on outstanding warrants for possession of a firearm by a felon and failure to appear in court.
 He called the police department and notified other officers of the subject's location.
-Another officer arrived and the two began to approach the car the subject was sitting in.
+Another officer arrived, and the two began to approach the car the subject was sitting in.
 The man opened fire from inside the vehicle, striking Officer Goodson in the chest.
 The second officer and other responding units took the man into custody.

-Officer Goodson had served with the Lumberton Police Department for six years.
-He is survived by his expectant wife, son, daughter, parents, and two siblings.
-On June 26, 2015, a new bridge crossing I-95 at exit 22 in Lumberton was named the "Jeremiah M. Goodson Memorial Bridge" in honer of Officer Goodson.
+On June 26, 2015, a new bridge crossing I-95 at exit 22 in Lumberton was named the "Jeremiah M. Goodson Memorial Bridge" in honor of Officer Goodson.

 Bio